Build a Mixture-of-Experts (MoE) Transformer from Scratch

 Learn to build the Mixture-of-Experts (MoE) Transformer, the core architecture that powers LLMs like gpt-oss, Grok, and Mixtral, from scratch in PyTorch.

-This is because it enables sparse computation of tokens that significantly reduces the computational requirements of an LLM.
+This is because the MoE architecture enables sparse computation of tokens that significantly reduces the computational requirements of an LLM.

 In the previous lesson on ‘Into AI’, we learned how to implement the Mixture-of-Experts (MoE) layer from scratch.

-It is implemented using the class MixtureOfExpertsLayer with two functionalities:
+It is implemented using the class MixtureOfExpertsLayer that implements two functionalities:

 The core MoE computation via the